OracleBZ/Analysis-of-user-enviroments-of-social-media-apps/README.md

 pip3 install -r requirements.txt

 4. Running the Prediction Notebook
-Open and execute the customer_churn_prediction_CS210.ipynb Jupyter Notebook cell by cell to train and evaluate the model.
+Open and execute the social_media_analysis.ipynb Jupyter Notebook cell by cell to train and evaluate the model.
+PS: Some cells(commented in notebook) are for show only.
+Don't run those cells, as they require modules not in the notebook.